Portability Framework Roadmap

 The portability effort touches every component, so the “portability” label is used to identify all portability-related issues.
 Pure design or proto definitions should use the “beam-model” component.
 A common pattern for new portability features is that the overall feature is in “beam-model” with subtasks for each SDK and runner in their respective components.

-Please see the Flink Runner page for more information on how to run portable pipelines on top of Flink.
+The Beam Spark runner can run Python pipelines in batch mode.
+Please see the Spark Runner page for more information on how to run portable pipelines on top of Spark.

 Python streaming mode is not yet supported on Spark.

 SDK Harness Configuration